 Home » Our Work

 The MPO uses a performance-based planning and programming (PBPP) process to assess how its spending decisions support progress toward this future.
 PBPP processes include three phases:

-- Program: Use the framework established in the planning phase to create a strategy for investing MPO funds.
+- Invest: Use the framework established in the planning phase to create a strategy for investing MPO funds.

 - Monitor and Evaluate: Review and report on the outcomes of MPO investment decisions with respect to performance measures and targets, and determine what framework or strategy adjustments are needed.